rebootoio/vaxiin-server/README.md

 ```
 docker run -d -v $(pwd):/db -v $(pwd)/config.yaml:/etc/vaxiin-server-config/config.yaml rebooto/vaxiin-server
 ```
-_Additional information about the available configration can be found in the [docs](https://docs.vaxiin.io/configuration/server)._
+_Additional information about the available configuration can be found in the [docs](https://docs.vaxiin.io/configuration/server)._

 ## Builiding
 The docker image can be built by cloning this repository and running `make build`\